Discovering new robust local search algorithms with neuro-evolution: Introduction

 Starting from an initial random solution, various components collaborate to drive the search towards optimal solutions.
 The effectiveness of this search process depends on the complexity of the problem, including factors such as deception and other structural characteristics \cite{basseur2015,jones1995,vuculescu2020,whitley2015}.
 The strategy to advance in the search involves selecting neighboring solutions based on their evaluations, using a wide variety of criteria.
 These criteria can range from simple ones, such as choosing neighbors with better or the best evaluations, to more intricate approaches involving stochastic methods.
 The strategy is often derived from metaheuristic frameworks based on local search such as tabu search \cite{glover1989} or iterated local search \cite{lourenco2003}.
 The goal is to effectively leverage the available local and partial knowledge of the landscape to identify the most promising search paths that lead to optimal solutions.

-Fitness landscape analysis \cite{malan2021} provides the optimization and evolutionary computation community with theoretical and practical tools to examine search landscapes.
+Fitness landscape analysis \cite{malan2021} provides the optimization and evolutionary computation community with measurable characteristics (e.g, ruggedness or presence of local optima networks) and practical tools (e.g., visualization frameworks) to examine search landscapes.
 It allows for the assessment of problem characteristics and the evaluation of the performance of search algorithms.
 In the context of combinatorial fitness landscapes, these are represented as graphs defined by a discrete search space and a neighborhood relation.
 A fundamental challenge lies in developing a search algorithm capable of navigating a fitness landscape to reach the highest possible fitness value.

 In general, achieving optimal solutions through a straightforward adaptive approach is quite challenging.
 This difficulty arises from the complex interplay among different parts of the solution, which can lead to locally optimal solutions.
 These local optima cannot be escaped by intensification or exploitative move strategies.
 Consequently, the optimization algorithm becomes stuck in a suboptimal state.
 The primary concern in such optimization processes is to strike a balance between exploiting promising search areas through greedy search methods and diversifying search trajectories by temporarily exploring less promising solutions.